Moosieus/blog/content/wordpress.md

 ## Conclusion
 I honestly don't know how on point I am about all this.
 These were really just invasive thoughts I needed to put to page and out of my head.
 Pursuant to that, I'd like to add a few closing remarks at peril of derailing discussion:

-- I'm personally not a fan of PHP, and I consider "modern PHP" to have few redeeming qualities, having used it in anger.
-What I've said positive here are about all the positive things I have to say.
+- I'm not fond of PHP having used it in-anger on several projects.
+I don't think "modern PHP" remediates enough problems with the language to make it desirable either.

 - There's some contention between the concerns of building a website and a webapp, I suppose.
 Websites almost inevitably need some form of interactivity, but the majority of 'content' shouldn't get caught up in that.